uiowa/uiowa/webforms/Advanced webform configuration/advanced webform configuration.md

   3. Click the *Clear* link.
   4. Confirm that you want to delete all submissions for the webform by clicking the *Clear* button at the bottom of the page.

-## How to send an email when a form is submitted
+## How to send an email when a form is submitted:

 Often when a user submits a webform it is desired to send an email notifying someone of the submission or to the user confirming their submission.